projectsveltos/sveltos/docs/use_cases/use_case_flux_integration.md

 ## Introduction to Sveltos and Flux

-With the latest release of Sveltos [v0.23.0](https://github.com/orgs/projectsveltos/discussions/454), the existing integration with [Flux](https://fluxcd.io/) is greatly enhanced.
+With the latest release of Sveltos [v0.23.0](https://github.com/orgs/projectsveltos/discussions/454), the existing integration with [Flux](https://fluxcd.io/) was enhanced.
 Flux is a CNCF graduate project that offers users a set of continuous and progressive delivery solutions for Kubernetes which are open and extensible.

-By integrating Flux with Sveltos, we can automate the synchronisation of the desired Kubernetes add-ons, removing any manual steps and ensuring consistent deployment across clusters.
+By integrating Flux with Sveltos, we can automate the synchronisation of any desired Kubernetes add-ons, removing any manual steps and ensuring consistent deployment across different clusters.

 ![Flux and Sveltos Integration](../assets/flux_and_sveltos.png)

 ## What are the benefits of the integration?

-1. **Centralised Configuration:** Store YAML/JSON manifests in a central Git repository or a bucket
+1. **Centralised Configuration:** Store YAML/JSON manifests in a central Git repository or a Bucket
 2. **Continuous Synchronisation of Resources:** Running Flux in the management cluster will ensure the continuous synchronisation of the configuration
 3. **Consistent Deployments:** Define Sveltos ClusterProfiles to confidently deploy Kubernetes add-ons in matching clusters

 ## How it works?

-We can store all the required Kubernetes resources in a Git repository and let Flux take care of the continuous synchronisation of those.
-Below, we demonstrate how to leverage Flux and Sveltos to automatically deploy a HelloWorld application to several managed clusters.
+We can store all the required Kubernetes resources in a Git repository and let Flux take care of the continuous synchronisation of the resources.
+Below, we demonstrate how to leverage Flux and Sveltos to deploy a HelloWorld application to several managed clusters.

 - Example Repository: https://github.com/gianlucam76/kustomize/

 ### Step 1: Configure Flux in the Management Cluster

-Run Flux in the management cluster and configure it to synchronise the Git repository which contains the HelloWorld manifests.
+Install and run Flux in the management cluster.
+Configure it to synchronise the Git repository which contains the `HelloWorld` manifests.
 Use a GitRepository resource similar to the below YAML definitions.
+More information about the Flux installation can be found [here](https://medium.com/r/?url=https%3A%2F%2Ffluxcd.io%2Fflux%2Finstallation%2F).

 ```yaml
 ---